sam-fahey/FRBs-large-effective-area/README.md

 1. Stacking -- for a given time window size, events coincident with any of the 28 sources contribute to the observation simultaneously.
 This tests the association of the entire source class with astrophysical neutrinos.
 Multiple time windows are searched, expanding in duration but always centered on the time of each FRB detection.

-2. Max-burst -- for a given time window size, each source's coincident events contribute separately to a signle-source observation.
+2. Max-burst -- for a given time window size, each source's coincident events contribute separately to a single-source observation.
 The most signal-like (largest test statistic) observation is recorded.
 This tests the association of any single brightest source with neutrino emission.
 Limits are upper limits on the largest neutrino flux from any of the studied sources.

 ### Environment for reproduction by IceCube members
 Python version: eval `/cvmfs/icecube.opensciencegrid.org/py2-v2/setup.sh`